knaranjo18/graphics_SpellFire/README.md

 - **Code improvement**
 	- Switch over from FLTK to GLFW for window (Makes for smoother gameplay)
+	- Improve enemy storage
+	- Improve the textured and untextured sprite difference

 - **GUI**
 	- ~~Add crosshair~~
 	- ~~Health bar~~
+	- Add a restart button
+	- Add a start menu
+	- Figure out best way to add text to screen